 Social media: HR guide

-Social media, whether in the workplace or outside the workplace, is a big issue for employers.
+Social media, whether in the workplace or outside the workplace, raises important concerns for employers.
 Social media is a great marketing tool for organisations.
 Used in the right way it can help develop the brand, promote services or products and generate custom.
 However, inappropriate posts by employees could have a huge effect on the reputation of the business.
 Employers are at least able to reduce the risk of detrimental postings by taking certain measures such as implementing a robust social media policy and providing training to staff.

 Social media policy